jperals/colors-of-twitter/README.md

 - Have a MongoDB instance running

-- Copy `.env.sample` as `.env` and add configure the parameters accordingly
+- Copy `.env.sample` as `.env` and modify the parameters accordingly

 - Run `npm install`